kalavattam/2023_tutorial_ChIP-seq/siQ-ChIP.md

 In my own work, I do something like this, but I call it the "response distribution".
 Additionally, I do not do this for IP/input but rather siQ signal over siQ signal for two different conditions&mdash;like a control and an experiment.
 For example, the control was "treated" by DMSO and the experiment was treated with some inhibitors.
 The $\log_2$ here is a matter of taste really, but I know this community is strongly conditioned on $\log_2$ plots.
 Specifically for what you ask, you just want $\log_2\left(\frac{f_{IP}(x)}{f_{in}(x)}\right)$.

-Check out the response distributions in Fig 5 [here](https://www.nature.com/articles/s41598-023-34430-2) (I know you dont need a link but).
+Check out the response distributions in Fig 5 [here](https://www.nature.com/articles/s41598-023-34430-2) (I know you don't need a link but).

 The "response" itself is computed in the [`frechet.f90`](https://github.com/BradleyDickson/siQ-ChIP/blob/master/frechet.f90) part of the code which I might not have edited for your use case.
 The best way to do this type of thing really would be: (1) call your peaks in IP however you like, (2) compute $P(x)=\sum_x f(x)$ for the intervals $x$ that are peaks in IP and compute $P_{in}(x)=\sum_x f_{in}(x)$ on the same intervals for input, (3) look at the distribution of $P(x)/P_{in}(x)$ for all your peak-intervals ${x}$.
 This is the strictly correct way to do this.